• Skip to primary navigation

 How Is Botox Administered?

 The area will also be disinfected first to avoid infection.
-The treatment may include one or more injections depending on the size of the muscle group being treated and the severity of symptoms.
+The treatment may include one or more injections, depending on the size of the muscle group and the severity of symptoms.

 This statement is required since there have been no clinical trials for this particular use of the medication, and the FDA has not approved it for spasticity in children.

-The FDA has also required that Botox packaging include a special black box warning.
-This type of warning is reserved for the most serious and potentially life-threatening possible side effects of a drug.
+The FDA also required Botox packaging to include a special black box warning.
+This type of warning is reserved for the most serious and potentially life-threatening side effects of a drug.
 For Botox, that warning states that the toxin may spread beyond the injection site and cause symptoms of botulism.

 An injection of Botox is not currently considered a permanent solution for muscle spasticity in children with cerebral palsy.
-The effects of a Botox injection are temporary no matter what the use.
+The effects of a Botox injection are temporary, no matter the use.
 How long it lasts depends on the individual, the amount injected, and the purpose of the injection.

 Studies have, however, looked into whether or not these injections could improve a child’s muscle tone and movement over time.